garyg1/cis4914-sp20/README.md

 #### Dependencies
 All code is designed for a Python 3.7 runtime.
 The code depends on:
 - the file `data/content.nq`, which is a snapshot of the database.
 - `numpy`, for the union-find implementation
-- modified version of union-find implementation available here https://github.com/deehzee/unionfind (this dependency is vendored)
+- (vendored) union-find implementation available here https://github.com/deehzee/unionfind

 #### Resources
 This ran on my Macbook pretty well, but you're probably going to need **1-2GB of disk space (for pickles) and 3-4GB of RAM** (for indexes).